 At Bakewell Methodist Junior School, pupils are introduced to a wide range of technology, including laptops, ipads and interactive whiteboards, allowing them to continually practise and improve the skills they learn.
 This ensures that they become digitally literate so that they are able to express themselves and develop their ideas through information and computer technology, both at a level suitable for the future workplace and as active participants in a digital world.

-At the heart of our curriculum are our 3 main curriculum drivers: Curiosity, Creativity and Diversity.
-Teachers make links with our computing units.
+At the heart of our curriculum are our curriculum drivers: diversity, resilience, creativity and aspiration Teachers make links with our computing units.

 Our scheme of work based on the National Curriculum from Year 3-6 ensures consistency and progression throughout the school.
 Units cover a broad range of computing components such as coding, spreadsheets, Internet and Email, databases, communication networks, touch typing, animation and online safety.